There are two likely reasons you’ve discovered this “hidden” page, curiosity or creativity. Both are excellent qualities:

 sina lukin e lipu mi

-As a newly-minted connoisseur of crypto-linguistics, it was incredibly clever of you to notice the “secret” message we crafted and hid on the back of our business cards:
+As a newly-minted connoisseur of crypto-linguistics, it was absolutely ingenious of you to notice the “secret” message we crafted and hid on the back of our business cards:

 wawa pi jan nasa pona li olin mute tawa ale